worashf/Reading-List/README.md

-# Addis_Song
+# Reading List
-> Reading list is built with MERN to show basic skills, and the app manage information for books.
-The  app  have built to learn GraphQL.
+> Reading list is built with MERN to GraphQL basic skills, and the app manage information for books.
+The  app  has features like Add book, author, get books and authors.

 ## Built With